Taphonomy: Preservation of biopolymers

 It was thought that only tough, cuticle type soft tissue could be preserved by Burgess Shale type preservation, but an increasing number of organisms are being discovered that lack such cuticle, such as the probable chordate Pikaia and the shellless Odontogriphus.

 It is a common misconception that anaerobic conditions are necessary for the preservation of soft tissue; indeed much decay is mediated by sulfate reducing bacteria which can only survive in anaerobic conditions.
 Anoxia does, however, reduce the probability that scavengers will disturb the dead organism, and the activity of other organisms is undoubtedly one of the leading causes of soft-tissue destruction.

 Plant cuticle is more prone to preservation if it contains cutan, rather than cutin.

 Plants and algae produce the most preservable compounds, which are listed according to their preservation potential by Tegellaar (see reference).

 Disintegration

-How complete fossils are was once thought to be a proxy for the energy of the environment, with stormier waters leaving less articulated carcasses.
+The completeness of fossils was once thought to be a proxy for the energy of the environment, with stormier waters leaving less articulated carcasses.
 However, the dominant force actually seems to be predation, with scavengers more likely than rough waters to break up a fresh carcass before it is buried.
-Sediments cover smaller fossils faster so they are likely to be found fully articulated.
+Trampling of a carcass by other animals also has been known to contribute to their disintegration.
+Sediments cover smaller fossils faster, so they are likely to be found fully articulated.
 However, erosion also tends to destroy smaller fossils more easily.

 Distortion

-Often fossils, particularly those of verterbates, are distorted by the subsequent movements of the surrounding sediment, this can include compression of the fossil in a particular axis, as well as shearing.
+Often fossils, particularly those of vertebrates, are distorted by the subsequent movements of the surrounding sediment, this can include compression of the fossil in a particular axis, as well as shearing.